freenandes/topo-da-mente/content/note/driving.md

 I was not paying attention, but she kept talking anyway.

-I wanted to reply.
+I really wanted to reply.
 I was squeezing my chest to get something out.

 I felt like a voodoo doll with the needles pushing through and perforating my mind.

-I kept throwing a few words, but it became weird, so she gave up.
+I kept throwing a few words, but it became weird, so she gave up: "Let's stop", followed by a long silence.

-"Let's stop".
-I accepted.

 We stopped at a station, finally.

 It was cloudy, but I was not prepared for the cold.
-I closed the door and waited.
+I closed the door and looked at her: "I'm going to the bathroom".
+"OK", I said.

-"I'm going to the bathroom".
-"OK", I said, and decided to head to the café.
-I opened the door again and this time the wind cut my face.
-Felt alive.
+I decided to open the door again and headed to the café.
+The wind was cutting my face and I felt alive.

 The café was busy.
-Hordes of people.
+I knew it from afar.
+The windows were foggy.

-It was too loud, hot, and the windows were foggy.
+I decided to enter.
+It was too loud and too hot.

 Pieces of their dialogs were invading me and none made sense.